RaySingerNZ/react-introduction-wiki/Home.md

  │   │
  |   ├──images/         * The images for the app
  │   │
- |   └──index.js        * The entry point to our app
+ |   └──index.js        * The entry point to the app
  |
- ├──Static/             * The static HTML that we start with │
+ ├──Static/             * The static HTML that I have started with │
  |
- ├──Index.html          * The html page our React app is being rendered
+ ├──Index.html          * The html page the React app is being rendered
  |
  └──....                * Project setup related files
 ```